 A health maintenance organization (HMO) is a type of health insurance plan that limits your coverage to a particular network of doctors, hospitals, and health care providers.
 Your insurance will not cover the cost if you go to a provider outside of that network.
-Likewise, going to the emergency room is costly.

-The biggest differences between types of health insurance plans is usually whether you can go to out-of-network providers and how much your insurer would cover if you do.
-An HMO plan does not pay for medical expenses that you incur from going to providers outside of your network.
+The biggest differences between types of health insurance plans is usually whether you can go to out-of-network providers and how much your insurer would cover the services if you do.
+An HMO plan does not pay for medical expenses that you incur from going to providers outside of the HMO network.
 While this may not be a problem for most people, it can make certain situations difficult (and expensive).
 One example is if you're traveling, you get sick, and you need urgent care.
 This could leave you with significant out-of-pocket expenses.

 The other major element of an HMO is that you need to select a primary care physician.
-This person serves as your primary point of contact for all health care needs.
+This doctor serves as your primary point of contact for all health care needs.
 That includes preventive care and care for more serious issues.
 If you think that you need to see a specialist, like a specialty eye doctor, you need to get a referral from your primary care physician.
 Without a referral, your insurance will not cover the bill you get from the specialist.

 There are several options if you need health insurance.
 Weigh the costs versus benefits and decide which one is right for you.